 Prior to joining the firm, Michael clerked for Judge Ralph E. Tyson at the U.S. District Court for the Middle District of Louisiana and Justice Nkabinde at South Africa’s highest Court.
 Michael also externed for Justice John L. Weimer at the Louisiana Supreme Court.

-Michael is listed as a Rising Star in Louisiana Super Lawyers 2018.Representative Experience
+Michael is listed as a Rising Star by Louisiana Super Lawyers 2018 - 2019.Representative Experience

 - Represented one of the largest outdoor advertising companies in the world in obtaining insurance coverage for hurricane-related property damage and business interruption claims